 Dixieland – Originally a disparaging term referring to the Southern states of the USA, which has become complicated though time and (mis-)usage.
 The Original ‘Dixieland’ Jazz Band intended it purely as a marker of their geographical origin; they were all from New Orleans.
-However, in the 1940s-50s, bands on both sides of the Atlantic attempting to revive the early period of the music chose to rekindle the term in order to define their idiom as something separate from ‘jazz’ (which had subsequently evolved).
-Hence today, ‘Dixieland’ is not commonly used to refer to jazz from the ‘twenties, but instead to these revival movements of more recent decades – which despite the best intentions often differ markedly from authentic early jazz and should not be considered all part of the same thing.
+However, in the 1940s-50s, bands on both sides of the Atlantic attempting to revive the early period of the music chose to rekindle the term in order to define the original idiom as something separate from ‘jazz’ (which had subsequently evolved).
+Today, the term ‘Dixieland’ is not commonly used to refer to actual jazz from the ‘twenties, but instead to these revival movements in more recent decades – which, despite the best intentions, often differ markedly from authentic early jazz and should not be considered all part of the same thing.

 Fabulous Fives – The name given to the numerous groups that sprang up immediately following the titanic success of the ODJB, in the years 1918-23.
-These bands, predominantly made up of white Easterners, all followed the ODJB’s winning five-man format, although arguably none of them really imitated their forebears’ idiosyncratic musical style.
-‘Fabulous Fives’ include the Louisiana Five, Memphis Five, Indiana Five and Earl Fuller’s Jazz Band.
+These bands, despite their misleading regional names, were nearly all made up of white New Yorkers and patterned themselves on the ODJB’s winning five-man format – although arguably none of them really imitated their forebears’ idiosyncratic musical style.
+‘Fabulous Fives’ include the Louisiana Five, Original Memphis Five, Original Indiana Five and Earl Fuller’s Jazz Band.

 Gig – Any musical job, but most frequently taken to mean a single, one-night-only performance at a given venue.